KaneRodriguez/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. An appropriate model architecture has been employed

 I based my model off of the NVIDIA convolution neural network architecture found [here](https://devblogs.nvidia.com/deep-learning-self-driving-cars/).

-My final solution consisted of the following architecture:
+A diagram of the NVIDIA CNN architecture is given below.

+![nvidia_architecture][nvidia_architecture]

+I modified this architecture to have a final 1 neuron fully connected layer at the end.
+Also, I added three batch normalization (BN) and dropout layers.
+I added one BN/dropout after the first 3 convolusions, another one after another 2 consecutive convolusions, and a final BN/dropout combination between the 3 fully connected layers and the last fully connected layer of 1 neuron.

-Note: See the 'Final Model Architecture' section below for further details.
+Note: See the [Final Model Architecture](#2.-final-model-architecture) section below for further details.

 #### 2. Attempts to reduce overfitting in the model